vishpat/svg2gcode/README.md

 An Inkscape extension to convert a SVG drawing to G-code for reprap machines.
+This plugin has been designed to work with Plastibot laser cutter.
+The gcode can be generated for two modes __vector__ and __raster__ laser scan.

 Installation
 ------------